mihaumiau/chrome_extract/README.md

 ## usage:

-place installers in the same directory as the script and run it.
+place installers in the same directory as the script and run it. (requires 7zip)

 ````markdown
 - chrome_extract.py